TutorialDoctor/Software_Development/Journal-Entries/sober_learning.md

 We tackle these paths blindly at times, searching for that light at the end of the tunnel.
 Hopefully that light is good light.

-Don't just learn.
-Learn good (and yes I mean good).
+Don't just learn, learn good (and yes I mean good).

 > Tutorial Doctor